cytan299/field_derotator/bom/README.md

 because, in practise, it is not possible to just buy 1 screw :) or cost effective to build one part at [eMachineshop](http://www.emachineshop.com).
 Plus, I did not include tax or cost of shipping.
-I would imagine that the more people build the device, the closer the cost will get to $642.
+I would imagine that if people banded together build multiples of this device, the cost will cost will get closer to $642.

 # Note